john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![iPython: directory](../../resources/ipython_1_blank_start.png)

-Click "new" in the top-right corner and create a new Notebook.
+Click "new" in the top-right corner and create a "notebook".
 This will give you an empty notebook to start working in.
-You will be able to enter any valid Python code you want:
+Any valid Python code can be entered in these cells:

 ![iPython: enter code](../../resources/ipython_2_basic_python.png)

-Once you have entered your Python code you hit shift-and-enter to execute your code.
-You will see a new cell to pop up to continue your work:
+Once you have entered your code you hit shift-and-enter to execute it.
+You will see a new cell to pop up below to continue your work:

 ![iPython: execute code](../../resources/ipython_3_running_code.png)

-If you want to save your work, touch the "Untitled" at the top of the page and you can give your iPython notebook a new file name:
+If label your work, touch the "Untitled" at the top of the page and you can give your iPython notebook a new file name:

 ![iPython: notebook naming](../../resources/ipython_4_give_it_a_name.png)